Biostate/simple-flutter-blog/README.md

 # Simple Blog

-This project is made for Mobile Application Development Lecture in Erciyes University.

 This project uses dummyapi.io to make practice about Restfull API.
 Project has CRUD operations.
 User can Create, Update, Delete and View the posts.

 ## Video